ellis-matthew4/XDL/README.md

 Step 7: Create an instance of Display.tscn.
 The methods to use it are as follows:
 ```
-loadConstants(filename) # use this to load constants.
-You can call this more than once, but keep in mind that calling it again will clear the current constants
 read(filename) # reads a script file into memory
 call(label) # calls a label from the currently loaded script file
 jump(label) # clears the current context, then calls the given label (essentially GOTO)